-Connective tissue disorders (CTDs) form a heterogeneous group of relatively rare disorders primarily involving the structural proteins of the body tissues (1).
-Marfan's syndrome with a reported incidence of 1 in 3000 to 5000 individuals occurs due to defect in the FBN1 gene of chromosome 15 responsible for formation and functioning of the structural protein, fibrillin (2).
-A spectrum of multiorgan involvement results along with cystic medial degeneration of the aortic wall with decreased collagen fibrils, reduced aortic structural integrity and annulo-aortic ectasia (3).
-Associated musculoskeletal abnormalities include arachnodactyly, thoracolumbar scoliosis and pectus deformities.
-Ocular association like ectopia lentis is also not uncommon.
-Overcrowding of ribs and associated pulmonary interstitial involvement along with the features mentioned above make these patients a unique anesthetic challenge for perioperative management (4).
+Connective tissue disorders (CTDs) form а heterogeneous group of relatively rare disorders primarily involving the structural proteins of the body tissues.
+Marfan's syndrome with a reported incidence of 1 in 3000 to 5000 individuals occurs due to defect in the FBN1 gene of chromosome 15 responsible for formation and functioning of the structural protein, fibrillin.
+A spectrum of multiorgan involvement results along with cystic medial degeneration of the aortic wall with decreased collagen fibrils, reduced aortic structural integrity and annulo-aortic ectasia.
+Ocular association like ectopia lentis is a common finding and is a of diagnostic Ghent criteria.
+Associated part musculoskeletal abnormalities include arachnodactyly, thoracolumbar scoliosis and pectus deformities ..
+Overcrowding of ribs and associated pulmonary interstitial involvement along with the features mentioned above make these patients a unique anaesthetic challenge for perioperative management.

 At our tertiary cardiac care centre, we came across 25 cases for ascending aorta repair surgery in the past 1 year, out of which seven patients had associated connective tissue disorders.

-We present here a case series of four patients who had Marfan Syndrome as diagnosed using the Ghent criteria (4,5) and presented with ascending aorta involvement of varying degrees.
+We present here a case series of four patients who had Marfan Syndrome as diagnosed using the Ghent criteria and presented with ascending aorta involvement of varying degrees.
 Increasing prevalence has recently been noted for aortic disorders.
-(6) Through this case series we want to throw light on the various anaesthesic challenges including preoperative optimization, positioning, intraoperative monitoring and post-operative complications expected in this patient subset.
+Through this case series we want to throw light on the various anaesthesic challenges including preoperative optimization, positioning, intraoperative monitoring and post-operative complications expected in this patient subset.